kadaster-labs/sensrnet-home/CONTRIBUTING.md

 ### 3. Improve
 All contributions have to be reviewed by someone.
 It could be that your contribution can be merged immediately by a maintainer.
 However, usually, a new pull request needs some improvements before it can be merged.
 Other contributors (or helper robots) might have feedback.
 If this is the case the reviewing maintainer will help you improve your documentation and code.
-If your documentation and code have passed human review, it is merged.
+If your documentation and code have passed human review, it will be merged.

 ### 4. Celebrate
 Your ideas, documentation and code are very much appreciated and will become an integral part of this project.
 You are the open source hero we need!